bekk/bekk-christmas/post/javascript/javascript-resources-you-need-to-know-about.md

 ---

 ## [MDN web docs](https://developer.mozilla.org/en-US/)
 This is a resource created for developers by developers, and is loaded with articles, tutorials, references and documentation on many subjects such as JavaScript, CSS and WebAssembly.
-You can find information aimed towards all kinds of experience here, which also applies to the tutorials and guides.
-When it comes to JavaScript in particular, MDN has a lot to offer and I think that almost everyone reading this article can learn something here.
-There is one guide which you just need to check out named [JavaScript Guide](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide) This is a detailed guide that gives a great overview of the language and is divided into multiple chapters that covers topics such as functions, working with objects, promises, modules and so on.
-This guide is directed primarily against those who have previous experience with JavaScript or other languages.
-In addition to that guide, here is some interesting tutorials on JavaScript that MDN offer:
+You can find information aimed towards all kinds of experience here, which also applies to the tutorials and the guides.
+When it comes to JavaScript in particular, MDN has a lot to offer and I think that almost everyone that reads this article can learn something here.
+There is one guide on MDN which you just need to check out named [JavaScript Guide](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide).
+This is a detailed guide that gives a great overview of the language and is divided into multiple chapters that covers topics such as functions, working with objects, promises, modules and so on.
+This guide is directed primarily towards those who have previous experience with JavaScript or other languages.
+In addition to this guide, here is some other interesting tutorials on JavaScript that MDN offer:

 * [JavaScript First Steps](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/First_steps)
 * [Introducing JavaScript objects](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Objects)